wasifali2004/Leetcode/README.md

 Contributing
 If you have suggestions or find a bug, feel free to open an issue or submit a pull request.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Contact
-For any questions or suggestions, please reach out to me at wasifali16103@gmail.com.
+For any questions or suggestions, message me.